AMWen/pantry_app/README.md

 - **Tagging items**: Assign tags to items for better organization
 - **Import/Export**: Import and export pantry data using JSON files.
 - **Sorting**: Sort pantry items by name, date added, or tag.
+- **Move items**: Move selected items from shopping list to pantry directly.
+- **Reordering items**: Rearrange the order of items in the list via drag and drop.
+- **Mark items as completed**: Mark to-do items as completed or incomplete.

 ## Key Features in Detail

-- **Sorting**: Items can be sorted by `Name`, `Date Added`, or `Tag`.
+- **Sorting**: Items can be sorted by `Name`, `Date Added`, `Tag`, or your own manual order.
 You can choose the sorting option using the app's toolbar.
-- **Tagging**: Tagging functionality allows users to categorize pantry items and find them easily.
+- **Tagging**: Tagging functionality allows users to categorize items and find them easily.
 - **Import and Export**: The app supports importing and exporting to a JSON file, which is useful for backup and sharing.
-- **Manage Items**: Users can adjust item quantities through a simple UI with increment/decrement buttons or a slider.
+- **Manage Items**: If applicable, users can adjust item quantities by tapping the item and using a simple UI with increment/decrement buttons or a slider.
+Otherwise, tapping the item marks the item as complete or incomplete.
+Users can also rename the item or change the date added but long pressing on the item.
 - **Multi-select deletion**: Allows you to delete multiple selected items at once.
+- **Reordering Items**: Users can reorder items with a drag-and-drop interface.
+- **Completed Items**: Users can toggle the visibility of completed items in the list.
+- **Move Items**: Users can move selected items between the shopping list to the pantry.

 ## Getting Started